E-invoicing compliance and regulatory updates - Portugal

 Platform

-In B2G transactions, e-invoices must be sent through the public administration platform FE-AP (Fatura Eletrónica na Administração Pública) to the Tax and Customs Authority (AT).
-For B2B transactions, e-invoices must be issued using AT-certified billing software that enables invoice validation via digital signature.
+In B2G transactions, e-invoices must be sent through the public administration platform FE-AP (Fatura Eletrónica na Administração Pública) or other portals available to the Tax and Customs Authority (AT).

 What formats are required in Portugal?